-- 325. Please also indicate in the appropriate columns of RIS section 3.2 if the species is either: - a) listed in Appendix I of CITES; and/or - b) considered as vulnerable, endangered or critically endangered under national endangered species legislation, programmes or Red Lists.
-In this case, please add the relevant citation details of such national legislation, programmes or Red Lists to section 6.1.1 (Bibliographic references). - 326.
-In RIS sections 3.3 and 4.3.2, where relevant and if possible, specify why each animal species (or assemblage) is zoogeographically significant (e.g., relict populations, unusual range extensions or significant position within the overall geographic range, for instance that a site may be the most northerly occurrence of a certain species, etc.). - 327.
-If endemic plant species have not been considered towards the application of Criterion 3 at the site (e.g., if the number of endemic species was not considered "significant", following the guidance for that Criterion), they can be listed in RIS section 4.3.1.
+- 325. Please also indicate in the appropriate columns of field 12a if the species is either: - a) listed in Appendix I of CITES; and/or - b) considered as vulnerable, endangered or critically endangered under national endangered species legislation, programmes or Red Lists.
+In this case, please add the relevant citation details of such national legislation, programmes or Red Lists to field 35 (Bibliographic references). - 326.
+In fields 12a and 17a, where relevant and if possible, specify why each animal species (or assemblage) is zoogeographically significant (e.g., relict populations, unusual range extensions or significant position within the overall geographic range, for instance that a site may be the most northerly occurrence of a certain species, etc.). - 327.
+If endemic plant species have not been considered towards the application of Criterion 3 at the site (e.g., if the number of endemic species was not considered "significant", following the guidance for that Criterion), they can be listed in field 17a.

-- 328. General species (occurrence) lists should not be included here or under other RIS sections, but such lists (properly labeled with site details) can be appended to the RIS when they are available, and this can be indicated in section 6 of the RIS. - 329.
-The relevant part of RIS section 4.3.1 should be completed to record the presence of any invasive alien plant species, as requested by the Parties in Resolution VII.14 and VIII.18.
+- 328. General species (occurrence) lists should not be included here or under other RIS fields, but such lists (properly labeled with site details) can be appended to the RIS when they are available, and this can be indicated in Part 5 of the RIS. - 329.
+Field 17b should be completed to record the presence of any invasive alien plant species, as requested by the Parties in Resolution VII.14 and VIII.18.
 Please indicate whether the impacts of the invasive alien species are such as to actually (in which case, to what degree) or potentially threaten the ecological character of the Ramsar Site.
-If this is the case, please also record this in section 5.2.1 (Factors adversely affecting the ecological character of the site) and, for an updated RIS, also note it.
+If this is the case, please also record this in field 30 (Factors adversely affecting the ecological character of the site) and, for an updated RIS, also note it in field 6c.
 For RIS updates, please also note significant changes in the abundance and/or ecological impacts of invasive alien plant species - 330.
 The scientific name, and the vernacular name (if one exists) in English, French or Spanish, should be given for each species listed.
 See section 5.7.4 for guidance on species nomenclature and taxonomy. - 331.
 Where a very large number of species of importance occur, then those listed should include the most significant or important species in the context of the ecological character of the site.